oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Treat elimination of technical debt separately from adding new functionality, and save changes so that any functional enhancements are made from a recoverable baseine.

-## Keep dependencies up to date
+## 5.6 Recommendation 6: Keep dependencies up to date

 Don't put off updating dependencies.
 As with incremental development, it's easier to troubleshoot any problems if relatively few things have changed.

+## 5.7 Recommendation 7: minimal application examples

+## 5.8 Summary of conclusions

+@@@ copy from top of document @@

+# 6. Further sustainability issues requiring other investigation through the use-case

+@@@ (why now? why these people? what cost if not funded?)

+@@ building on lessons of this project (role of ongoing RSE contribution...)

-# Further work for MELD sustainability
+work @@ for MELD sustainability

+@@ how to continue the exploration to obtain broader generalized results @@

 - More work on MELD testing - produce more examples of React/Redux platform